ctrueden/ctrueden.github.io/_pages/deus/SessionMon09.md

 As Vitto attempts to draw his soul knife to attack the thing, DEE announces on all frequencies (and out loud as well), "Creature on board, please desist in moving before we are forced to perceive you as a threat."
 Vitto prepares to attack it if it does not stop.

-The thing stops, and faintly illuminates itself as ((CharPublicKelsey|a ghostly version of a halfling)) in spacer coveralls.
+The thing stops, and faintly illuminates itself as [a ghostly version of a halfling](CharPublicKelsey) in spacer coveralls.
 "Are you going to hurt me?" it quavers.

 "What . . . are you?" asks Vitto.